adbs1/sass-monitor/README.md

-## Beware
+## Summary

-This is very much a work in progress, it serves the purpose I need and that's as a task in grunt to compile scss within a directory to a chosen output dir.
+sass_monitor is a wrapper for the node_sass module add the functionality to compile named directories of SASS files.

+It can be run standalone or as a Grunt task.

 Be sure to run $ npm install before use.

 ## Grunt usage